-"I am convinced that a hungry, longing, ear-

-aest soul, in the general attitude of trust, may be surprised, as I myself was, by the sudden unction of the Holy One.
+"I am convinced that a hungry, longing, earnest soul, in the general attitude of trust, may be surprised, as I myself was, by the sudden unction of the Holy One.
 At no time did I believe that I received the desired blessing till I knew that it was mine.
-The promise in Mark xi, 24, was not opened to my faith then as it is now.
+The promise in Mark 11:24, was not opened to my faith then as it is now.
 I did for several days, either orally or mentally, assert that Christ is true, and that he is now offering the very boon which I crave.
 At length I reached a point where I was assured, beyond a doubt, that he would speedily come into blissful realization.
-Over and over again did I pray the hymn :-

-'Jesus, thine all-victorious love,' etc.

-"Pausing at the epithet 'all-victorious,' l begged the mighty Saviour to conquer me wholly, and thoroughly reconstruct me from top to bottom, from center to circumference, and to leave not one disguised rebel lurking within.
-That prayer was graciously heard.
-So thorough was the conquest, that not one masked Ku-Klux has come forth from his hiding-place to torment my loyal soul, and to render a second war of extermination necessary.
+Over and over again did I pray the hymn: -- not one masked Ku-Klux has come forth from his hiding-place to torment my loyal soul, and to render a second war of extermination necessary.
 To be sure, I have not been tested by passing through a college rebellion, as I cautiously intimated a year ago, and I begin to think that I never shall pass through this ordeal, if the Comforter dwells in the hearts of us professors.
 For there is always more or less pride at the bottom of both parties to every war.

+'Jesus, shine all-victorious love,' etc.

+"Pausing at the epithet 'all-victorious,' I begged the mighty Saviour to conquer me wholly, and thoroughly reconstruct me from top to bottom, from center to circumference, and to leave not one disguised rebel lurking within.
+That prayer was graciously heard.
+So thorough was the conquest, that

-"A year ago I said that I did not know what was below the gaze of my consciousness. - I still say the same, adding the testimony that the varied changes and perplexities through which I have since passed have failed to reveal any proof that Jesus is not king over the domain of my unconscious, as he is over my conscious, self.
+"A year ago I said that I did not know what was below the gaze of my consciousness.
+I still say the same, adding the testimony that the varied changes and perplexities through which I have since passed have failed to reveal any proof that Jesus is not king over the domain of my unconscious, as he is over my conscious, self.
 I have been questioned respecting my religious state previous to the Divine anointing, by persons interested in confirming the theory that I had then, for the first time, experienced the joys of pardoned sin.
-To them I reply, that I believe myself to have been in the pre-pentecostal state.
+To them I reply, that I believe myself to have been in the prepentecostal state.
 It is objected that this is impossible eighteen hundred years after the effusion of the Holy Ghost.
-Perhaps those who doubt my testimony will accept that of so eminent a theologian and deeply experienced a Christian as the 'seraphic
+Perhaps those who doubt my testimony will accept that of so eminent a theologian and deeply experienced a Christian as the 'seraphic Fletcher.'
+He says, vol. iii, page 171: 'Converted sinners, or believers, are either under the dispensation of the Father, under that of the Son, or under that of the Holy Ghost, according to the different progress they have made in spiritual things.
+Under the dispensation of the Father believers constantly experience the fear of God, in general, much greater degree of fear than love.
+Under the economy of the Son, love begins to gain the ascendancy over fear.
+But under the dispensation of the Holy Spirit, perfect love casteth out fear.'